Transaction-aware load testing

 Best-fit workloads

-Use LoadStrike when the system answer arrives after the first hop.
+Use LoadStrike when the answer comes after the first hop.

 API to async completion